Q: What types of personal injury and accident cases do you handle?

 A: There’s no magic formula, but generally, the more serious the injury, the more the case is worth.
 Of course, the person or company that caused your accident has to have enough insurance and/or assets to pay that value.
 Our system is based on the principal that the person at fault has to pay for the damage they cause.
 The clearer the liability the better your case is.
 The value of a case is based on the combination of severity of the injury and the liability of the defendant along with that person’s ability to pay you have the value of the case.

 A: The value of your car accident or personal injury insurance claim depends on the severity and permanency of your injuries.
-Contact us now for a free consultation so we can assess your claim and tell you what we think it is worth.
+Contact me now for a free consultation so I can assess your claim and tell you what I think it is worth.

-A: Oftentimes we can get insurance companies to substantially increase the amount of their settlement offer.
-If you have already received an offer for your injuries, contact us and we will let you know if we think it is a fair offer.
-We will not charge you for this consultation.
-If we do not beat their original offer to you, we will not charge you an attorney fee.
+A: Oftentimes I can get insurance companies to substantially increase the amount of their settlement offer.
+If you have already received an offer for your injuries, contact me and I will let you know if I think it is a fair offer.
+I will not charge you for this consultation.
+If I do not beat their original offer to you, I will not charge you an attorney fee.

 A: Usually not.
 They have already heard their own insured’s version of the accident.
 If their insurer told them he or she was not at fault, you have no chance of convincing the claims adjuster that you were in the right and their insured was in the wrong.
 Usually the person at an insurance company who takes statements has been taught how to ask questions in a way that may omit facts important to your case and make your answers somewhat distorted.
 In addition, if you have to go to court, that statement you gave the insurance adjuster can be used to impeach you.
 For instance, if you give a statement on the day after the accident and say that only your neck hurts, and a few days later you realize your shoulder also hurts, that contradiction would be used against you when you try to prove your shoulder injury in court.